On the significance of Wigner's Friend in contexts beyond quantum foundations: Wigner's Friend in context beyond quantum theory

 We might be inclined to say that the Friend should be indifferent and assign probability $1/2$ to each of the two alternatives.
 Indeed, Elga has defended a ``Principle of Indifference''~\cite{Elga2}, claiming that one should assign uniform probabilities in cases of self-locating uncertainty.
 We describe Elga's principle and its relation to our thought experiments in Appendix~\ref{SubsecIndifference}.
 However, whatever probability value $p$ the Friend decides to put here, this number cannot come from classical physics, but it amounts to an \textit{additional choice} that has to be made.
-This can also be seen by noting that \textit{it is impossible to verify this probability assignment empirically}: external observers (such as Wigner, and potentially other physicists, in particular those that write publications) cannot repeat the experiment many times and obtain empirical statistics on the number of runs in which Freya ``actually saw'' green versus blue (moreover, we have argued in Section \ref{classical_experiments} that the question itself has no straightforward meaning, since the referent is ambiguous, or even multivalued, if described from an external perspective).
+This can also be seen by noting that \textit{it is impossible to verify this probability assignment empirically}: external observers (such as Wigner, and potentially other physicists, in particular those that write publications) cannot repeat the experiment many times and obtain empirical statistics on the number of runs in which Freya ``actually saw'' green versus blue.
+In particular, we have argued in Section \ref{classical_experiments} that the question itself has no straightforward meaning, since the referent is ambiguous, or even multivalued, if described from an external perspective.
+The best that Wigner could do is to put himself through the duplication machine and collect statistics that describe his own experience -- but there now exist many different Wigners, each with their own statistical inferences.
+How do we decide whose statistics should constitute the subjective probability rule for classical physics?
+(Elga essentially argues that this should be done by averaging over all Wigners, but this comes with its own problem -- see Claim~\ref{ClaimFRClassical}).
 This is in stark contrast to probability assignments in, say, classical statistical mechanics: all mechanical properties can be measured, statistics can be obtained externally, and thus all probability assignments can in principle be tested empirically\footnote{Here we have assumed that the colour (either green or blue) that Freya will find herself seeing, which we have imagined being described by a probability distribution $(p,1-p)$, is uncorrelated with all facts of the world accessible to external observers.
 It can be argued that this claim is implicit in the assumption that our scenario involves \textit{duplication}: both resulting versions of Freya (having seen green or blue, respectively) should look like identically legitimate successors of initial Freya for every external observer.
 For example, both copies should answer ``Freya!'' when asked for their names; similarly, no other facts of the world should have anything to say as to which one of the two is ``more likely initial Freya's successor'' than the other one.
 In principle, we could imagine that this assumption is not true: perhaps the value of an external variable (say, a classical bit somewhere in thermal radiation) predetermined whether Freya will see green or blue, rendering the other copy's impression that she has had an earlier life as ``Freya before the experiment'' an illusion.
 But any theory that would make such a prediction is different from, or at least \textit{more than}, classical mechanics, classical statistical mechanics, or any other theory we have previously formulated.}.
 Hence, the value of $p$ must lie beyond the scope of classical physics.
 We would need to use ``classical physics \textbf{plus} Elga's Principle of Indifference''~\cite{Elga2}, for example, in order to avoid Restriction \ref{r:A}.